 Why it’s good to ask questions about premature birth

 These worries might feel even bigger if you have to go through a birth you haven’t planned in a hospital you don’t know.
-You might have less privacy and more discomfort than you expected.
-It can all feel out of your control.

 Where premature babies are born

 One big question might be – where will I have my premature baby?

 If your baby or babies will be born very early – 32 weeks or earlier – you might need to give birth in a hospital that has a neonatal intensive care unit (NICU), rather than the hospital you’re booked into.